tcarlander/django-crowd-sso/README.rst

 -  User with email b@c.c is already user 'b' in the local db as a imported user from Crowd
--  User with email c@a.b is no already user in the local db but exists in Crowd so it will be imported as user 'b'
+-  User with email c@a.b is no already user in the local db but exists in Crowd so it will be imported as user 'c'
 -  User with email d@e.f is not in local db nor in Crowd
--  User with email e@wfp.org is on dissalowed list
+-  User with email e@example.org has a domain that is on the disallowed list

 ::

     from crowd.backends import import_users_from_email_list

-            emails = ["a@b.c", "b@c.c", "c@a.b", "d@e.f","e@wfp.org"]
+            emails = ["a@b.c", "b@c.c", "c@a.b", "d@e.f","e@example.org"]
             added_or_found, not_found, not_alowed = import_users_from_email_list(emails)
             print(added_or_found)
             print(not_found)